ConduitNetwork/docs/administration/roles/role_permissions.rst

 Feature Access Permissions
 ``````````````````````````
-Feature Access settings control permissions for sections and features in |morpheus|.
+Feature Access settings control permissions for sections and features in |conduit|.
 Permission options include:

 None
   Hidden or inaccessible for user